This is the multi-page printable view of this section. Click here to print.

 To create a PVC, follow the steps below.

-2. Service Home page, click Storage under the PVC menu.
-Navigate to the PVC List page.
+2. On the Service Home page, click PVC under the Storage menu.
+2. Go to the PVC List page.

-3. On the PVC List page, after selecting the cluster and namespace from the top left gear button, click Create Object.
+3. PVC List page, select the cluster and namespace from the gear button at the top left, then click Create Object.

 Reference

-For detailed information on the concept of PVCs and object creation, refer to Kubernetes official documentation > Persistent Volumes.
+For detailed information on the concept of PVCs and object creation, refer to 쿠버네티스 공식 문서 > 퍼시스턴트 볼륨.

 Check PVC detailed information

-To check the detailed PVC information, follow the steps below.
+To view detailed PVC information, follow the steps below.

-1. All Services > Container > Kubernetes Engine menu.
-Go to the Service Home page of Kubernetes Engine.
+1. Click the All Services > Container > Kubernetes Engine menu.
+1. Navigate to the Service Home page of Kubernetes Engine.

-3. On the PVC List page, select the cluster and namespace from the top left gear button, then click Confirm.
+3. On the PVC List page, select the cluster and namespace from the gear button at the top left, then click Confirm.

 4. Select the item you want to view detailed information for on the PVC List page.
-You will be taken to the PVC Details page.
+4. PVC Details Go to the page.

-• If you select Show System Objects at the top of the list, items other than the Kubernetes object entries will be displayed.
+• If you select Show system objects at the top of the list, all items except the Kubernetes object entries will be displayed.

 Category